marcusrossel/marcusrossel.github.io/_posts/2020-06-22-bat-clingo.md

 ---
-title: "Using Types in a Logic Program"
+title: "Adding Types to a Logic Program"
 ---

 Say you're given the following statements: